alexaorrico/AirBnB_clone_v2/README.md

 # AirBnB_clone_v3

-In this project, we use `restful API` and python `flask` for our AirBnB_clone version 3 project
+In this project, we use `restful API` and python's `flask` for our AirBnB_clone version 3 project

 ## Concepts used and learnt in this project